rwth-acis/Social-Bot-Framework/README.md

 ```bash
 $ docker run -p 8070:8070 -d rwthacis/sbf-utils
 ```
+Note that depending on your configuration, additional variables might need to be set.
+The list of possible variables can be found in the following section.
 After the container started to run, the application will be accessible via http://127.0.0.1:8070 .
 Make sure **not** to use `localhost` as you will run into CORS issues when loading ressources from Syncmeta.

 #### Confguration